marceloclubhouse/dwayne/README.md

 ## Commands
 * !play - Play a YouTube video in a voice channel
+  * Works either with a URL or a query (e.g. !play here comes the sun)
 * !stop - Stop playing music
 * !heydwayne - Ping Dwayne to see if he's online